• Home

 Siboyo tempera served with a basket of fish at Zeerovers Aruba

-This tangy side with a bit of kick features the Madame Janette pepper from Suriname, a fiery hot pepper that clocks in between 200,000 to 300,000 heat units on the Scoville Pepper Index, putting it on par with the habanero pepper for heat.
+A fiery hot pepper that clocks in between 200,000 to 300,000 heat units on the Scoville Pepper Index, it’s on par with the habanero pepper for heat.

 But rather than being simply scorching hot, the Madame Janette pepper has a sweetness that makes it especially delicious.